-Responsibility of staff reporting to the Hospital Infection Prevention and Control Nurses: Laboratory staff telephone, message on answer phone or bleep (ext/bleep 3112) the HIPCN as soon as the isolate identification is made for all the appropriate organisms/conditions in the table below unless the Duty Consultant has advised them this is not required.
+Responsibility of staff reporting to the Hospital Infection Prevention and Control Nurses: Laboratory staff telephone, message on answer phone or bleep (ext/bleep 3112) the HICN as soon as the isolate identification is made for all the appropriate organisms/conditions in the table below unless the Duty Consultant has advised them this is not required.

-Responsibility of staff reporting to the Community Infection Prevention and Control Nurses: Laboratory staff should telephone the CIPCN 'hotline' for C. difficile cases in the community unless the Duty Consultant has advised them this is not required.
+Responsibility of staff reporting to the Community Infection Prevention and Control Nurses: Laboratory staff should telephone the North Yorkshire and York PCT for C. difficile cases in the community unless the Duty Consultant has advised them this is not required.